Reading like a writer on the iPad – 3 activities to strengthen the writer’s eye and teach author’s craft

 This last idea takes a little teacher set up but can be used all year.
 First, you will want some sort of author’s craft anchor chart, literary devices poster set, or “writer’s eye” bulletin board set up.
 Here is anchor chart I use:

 You will notice when you print it out, I left a space for you to glue a QR code to Padlet.
 Padlet is a free website (it works on all devices) that allows students to post text and images to a shared board.
 You can sign up for a free account or just make Padlets without one – although I recommend having an account so all of your work is saved.

 After signing up, click the “plus” to start a new Padlet.
 I like for my Padlets to have graphics on them to remind students what to post.
-I used this icon at the top of mine.
-If you right click and choose “Save As” you can save it and use it for your Padlet.

 Follow the directions below to customize your Padlet: